-Put an oven rack in the lowest position with a 6-inch clearance above and preheat to 400 degrees F. Line a baking sheet with parchment.
+Put an oven rack in the lowest position with a 6-inch clearance above and preheat the oven to 400 degrees F. Line a baking sheet with parchment paper.

 Cut six 6-inch squares of heavy-duty foil and wrap each sugar cone to cover completely, tucking in any excess.
 Spray the outside of the foil generously with cooking spray and set aside.
 Beat the egg with 1 tablespoon water in a small bowl.

-Unfold the puff pastry onto a work surface and cut it into 3 even rectangles using the natural fold lines as your guide.
-Cut each rectangle into four 9-inch long strips that are 3/4 inch wide.
+Unfold the puff pastry onto a work surface and cut it into 3 equal rectangles using the natural fold lines as your guide.
+Cut each rectangle into four 9-by-3/4-inch strips.
 You should have 12 strips (2 strips per cone).

-Wrap the cones in puff pastry: Starting at the pointed end of the cone, wrap 1 puff pastry strip around and down the cone, overlapping slightly, to cover.
+Wrap the cones in puff pastry: Starting at the pointed end of the cone, wrap 1 puff pastry strip around the cone, overlapping slightly, to cover.
 Brush the end of the strip with some egg wash, stick a second strip to it and continue wrapping until the cone is completely covered.
-Seal the end of the second strip of dough by tightly pressing it to some of the wrapped puff pastry.
-Use some egg wash to help the strip adhere.
+Seal the end of the second strip of dough by tightly pressing it to some of the wrapped puff pastry, using some egg wash to help the strip adhere.
 Repeat with the remaining cones and strips.

 Copyright 2017 Television Food Network, G.P.
 All rights reserved.